brucemack/hello-asl/README.md

 This is a demonstration of a minimal AllStarLink (ASL) server implemented without dependency on the Asterisk system.
 The purpose of this project is to study, understand, and document the mechanics of the ASL protocols.
-I would not expect anyone to use this program for "production" purposes.
+I would not expect anyone to use this code for "production" purposes.
-However, this should provide a good guide for building simple devices that operate in the ASL ecosystem.
+However, this should provide hams with a good guide for building simple devices that operate in the ASL ecosystem.

 At the moment the demo server accepts a call, authenticates it, and plays an